irungentoo/toxcore/docs/Avatars.md

   - The client's own avatar is not special and is stored like any other.
 This is partially for simplicity, and partially in anticipation of profiles.

-  - The avatar that is stored may be scaled and resized as required by the client; we should develop a common scaling and resizing method.
+  - The avatar should be stored as its recieved, before any modifications by the client for display purposes.

-  - The hash, as calculated by toxcore (rather than the hash of the scaled image), should be saved in "avatars/xxxxx.hash" where "xxxxx" means the same thing as for avatars.
+  - The hash, as calculated by toxcore and passed in to the data callback, should be saved in "avatars/xxxxx.hash" where "xxxxx" means the same thing as for avatars.
 (The filename is longer than the file :) )

     **To be discussed:** User keys are usually presented in Tox clients as